SAP-samples/abap-cheat-sheets/01_Internal_Tables.md

 ### Restrictions Regarding Selecting from Internal Tables

 - This excursion is intended to underscore the restrictions mentioned above and in the [documentation](https://help.sap.com/doc/abapdocu_cp_index_htm/CLOUD/en-US/index.htm?file=abensql_engine_restr.htm) in more detail when selecting from internal tables.
-- Components having deep types, such as strings, cannot be included, for example, in the `SELECT` list or `WHERE` clause.
+- Components having deep types cannot be included, for example, in the `SELECT` list or `WHERE` clause.
+- Among the non-allowed types of internal table components are strings (as they are deep types) and `utclong`.
 - Note that only those fields are checked (and sent to the database) that are actually used (as shown in the example below).
 - However, the type string is allowed if it is declared using the built-in dictionary type `sstring` (for example, a component typed with a [data element](https://help.sap.com/doc/abapdocu_cp_index_htm/CLOUD/en-US/index.htm?file=abendata_element_glosry.htm) or a [CDS simple type](https://help.sap.com/doc/abapdocu_cp_index_htm/CLOUD/en-US/index.htm?file=abencds_simple_type_glosry.htm) that uses `sstring`).